OUR EXECUTIVE BOARD AND MEMBERS

 Hasson Barnes, Esq.

 Hasson Barnes, Esq. joins the Maryland Black Caucus Foundation board as a local leader with a focus on developing and implementing strategic plans and setting and achieving goals.
 Hasson is a native Baltimorean who owns and operates a law firm, aptly named, The Law Office of Hasson D. Barnes, LLC.
 Professionally, he has always maintained an interest in community development, generally, with a specific focus on economic and social development in the Black community.
 To that end, he has been a board and committee member of various legal and non-legal organizations (both locally and nationally), working to improve communities and/or increase diversity.
 He will bring his focus and experience to bear on the Maryland Black Caucus Foundation board's work.

 Zina C. Pierre, Ph.D.

 Zina C. Pierre, Ph.D., is the founding President and CEO of Reyarp Strategies Group, LLC (RSG), a full-service, woman minority-owned business in Maryland.
-For nearly 20 years, she has provided lobbying, advocacy, strategic partnership development, and political management.
+For more than 20 years, she has provided lobbying, advocacy, strategic partnership development, and political management.
 She currently provides professional development training and creates Diversity, Equity & Inclusion (DEI) frameworks for government and corporate entities.
-Rev. Dr. Pierre is also an ordained Pastor and is the founder of the "Share the Love" outreach ministry providing food sharing, care packages to the homeless and donates over 1000 toys a year during the Christmas holiday to kids in need.
+Dr. Pierre is also a full-time Pastor and authored the book "Your Prayers Matter to God."

 Richard M. Potter, Jr.